 Fashion photographers aren’t as restricted by rules, so you’ll see all sorts of catchlight shapes in fashion photography.

-For rectangular catchlights in photography use:
+For rectangular catchlights with flash or natural light photography use:

 - Rectangular softbox